 Summing up

 The fintech industry has many benefits, challenges, and solutions.
 Among the leading issues, we may point out the lack of tech expertise and complicated regulatory compliance.
-However, these challenges are easily overcome with the usage of modern technologies and a trusted software development partner.
+However, these challenges can be easily overcome with the usage of modern technologies and a trusted financial software development partner.

-While the traditional bank system slowly adopts modern solutions, the process is very lengthy.
-Startups have all the potential to get the lion's share of the market by using blockchain, AI, ML, big data, and Web 3.0 to their advantage.
+While the traditional bank system slowly adopts modern solutions, the process is very time-intensive.
+Startups have all the potential to get the lion's share of the market by using blockchain, AI, ML, big data, and Web3 to their advantage.
 The usage of innovative technologies is one of the key elements to success.